Price boosts, odds boosts, enhanced odds, whatever the bookies choose to call them, are well worth keeping an eye out for.

 If you see a price boost that covers more than one football match, these are known as enhanced multiples.
-You may not know this, but you can actually lay selected accumulators at the betting exchanges.
+You can lay multiples using the ‘Multiples’ feature from Smarkets or the pre-built accumulator markets at Betfair.

 You’ll also see plenty of price boosts that you cannot lay at the exchanges.
 They’re designed to target regular punters, so they often include multiple markets or obscure events such as…

 2/1 – Liverpool to win & over 10.5 corners